millywanderi/codingtemple/README.md

 to write more robust and error-tolerant code.
 We learn how to identify and handle common exceptions using the try, except, else, and finally blocks, as well as how to raise predefined and custom exceptions.

+### Advanced Python
+*** Areas Covered
+* **Sets.** Sets are a special collection data type in Python, and they're useful for storing unique items.
+Here are some important characteristics:

+Unordered: You won’t know the order of elements.
+Mutable: You can change the set’s contents by adding or removing items.
+Unique: Sets automatically remove duplicate items.
+No Indexing: Unlike lists or tuples, sets don't have a defined order, so you can't access items using an index.